 A lot of people think that their Death Benefit automatically forms part of their estate and is distributed according to their Will (or under the laws of intestacy).
-That is not the case.
-An Income Stream Death Benefit can be paid out to one of four people.
-They are:
+That is not the case for a Super SA Income Stream Death Benefit, which can be paid out to either:

-1. Your Reversionary Beneficiary.
+- Your Reversionary Beneficiary.
 This is either your spouse or putative spouse, who, if you nominate them as your Reversionary Beneficiary, they will continue to receive your income stream payment (out of your existing account) if you die.
 Your Reversionary Beneficiary must be nominated at the time you apply for an Income Stream Account.
 A Reversionary Beneficiary will receive your Death Benefit even if you subsequently nominate a Legal Personal Representative.
 If you change your mind about leaving the Death Benefit to your Reversionary Beneficiary, you would need to contact Super SA to discuss your options.
-Your Reversionary Beneficiary can choose to receive fortnightly, monthly, quarterly or annual payments (referred to as a 'reversionary pension', or withdraw the remaining balance as a lump sum).
-If they are no longer your spouse or putative spouse at the time of your death, then the Death Benefit will be paid to your estate.

-- 2. Your spouse or putative spouse.
+Your Reversionary Beneficiary can choose to receive fortnightly, monthly, quarterly or annual payments (referred to as a 'reversionary pension'), or withdraw the remaining balance as a lump sum.
+If they are no longer your spouse or putative spouse at the time of your death, then the Death Benefit will be paid to your estate. - 2.
+Your spouse or putative spouse.
 Your spouse is the person to whom you are legally married.
-Your putative spouse is a person who, on a certain date: - Was cohabiting with the other person as their de facto spouse and: - they have been so cohabiting continuously for the preceding period of 3 years; or - in the preceding 4 years cohabited for periods aggregating not less than 3 years; or - a child, of whom both people are the parents, has been born (whether or not the child is still living); or - In a registered relationship with the other person under the Relationships Register Act 2016. - 3.
-Your Legal Personal Representative (LPR).
+Your putative spouse is a person who, on a certain date: - Was cohabiting with you as your de facto spouse and: - you have been so cohabiting continuously for the preceding period of 3 years; or - in the preceding 4 years cohabited for periods aggregating not less than 3 years; or - a child, of whom both you and the person are the parents, has been born (whether or not the child is still living); or - Was in a registered relationship with you under the Relationships Register Act 2016.

+- 3. Your Legal Personal Representative (LPR).
 This is a person you appointed as an executor or administrator of your estate.
-If you nominate an LPR, your Death Benefit will be paid to that person and will be distributed according to your Will as long as there is no Reversionary Beneficiary.
+If you nominate an LPR, your Death Benefit will be paid to your estate and will be distributed according to your Will as long as there is no Reversionary Beneficiary.
 If there is a Reversionary Beneficiary, your Death Benefit will always be paid to that person. - 4.
 Your estate.
-In this instance it will fall into your estate and will be distributed in accordance with your Will or the laws of intestacy (if you do not have a Will).
+In this instance it will fall into your estate and will be distributed in accordance with your Will or the laws of intestacy (if you do not have a valid Will).

 Death Benefits paid to your spouse (including as your Reversionary Beneficiary) are generally tax free.
-Death Benefits distributed by your LPR or executors or administrators, to your "dependents", as defined in tax law, will be tax free, but if distributed to a "non-dependent", as defined by tax law, Death Benefits will be taxed.
+Death Benefits distributed according to your Will to a "dependent", as defined in tax law, will be tax free, but if distributed to a "non-dependent", as defined by tax law, Death Benefits will be taxed.